Sex Therapy

 Finding a sex therapist

-When you've checked all of their credentials, and you know that you're working with someone who knows what they're doing, you want also to find out how you feel around them.
-If you're not comfortable talking to them and opening up to them, you're not going to be able to get anywhere with your therapy.
+When you've checked all of their credentials, and you know that you're working with someone who knows what they're doing, you also want to find out how you feel around them.
+If you're not comfortable talking to them and opening up to them, you're not going to be able to get anywhere with your sex therapy.
 Make sure the person you choose is one that you can talk with about anything, no matter how uncomfortable it might seem.
-It’s ok and completely normal to not jive with the first therapist you try – that’s what helps us figure out the sort of help that we do or don’t need!
+It’s okay and completely normal to not jive with the first therapist you try – that’s what helps us figure out the sort of help that we do or don’t need!

 Getty/MoMo Productions